Homemade Pumpkin Bread is made with canned pumpkin, sugar, maple sugar, and simple spices. If you love pumpkin, you’ll love this pumpkin spice bread!

 - Remember each oven is different.
 It’s a good idea to use an oven thermometer to monitor the temperature.

-- Place the cake pans on a half sheet pan lined with parchment paper.
+- Place the loaf pans on a half sheet pan lined with parchment paper.
 Should any cake batter fall on the sheet pan, clean up is easy.

 - Carefully turn the cakes half way through the baking process.
 Be very careful not to move the pans too much or you chance the cakes falling.